A Learning-Augmented Overlay Network: Continuous Skip-List Networks

 We first establish that each node taken individually has a degree lower than $\ln n$ with probability greater than $1 - \frac{1}{n^4}$.
-Let $N_u$ be the random variable equal to the number of neighbors of $u$, we use the Chernov bound for Poisson trials used in the proof of Theorem~\ref{thm:path-length-whp}:
+Let $N_u$ be the random variable equal to the number of neighbors of $u$, we use the Chernoff bound for Poisson trials used in the proof of \autoref{thm:path-length-whp}:

 This last equality holds when $n$ is greater than a given constant, which is not a problem as we are interested in cases when $n$ is large.
 We conclude with a union bound: the probability that at least one node has a degree greater than $4 \ln n$ is upper bounded by $\sum_{v \in V} P[N_v \ge 4 \ln n] \le \frac{1}{n^3}$ and the claim holds. \end{proof}